anirudh-os/CiS-G/README.md

 ## Features

-- Processes markdown files and converts them into HTML.
+- Processes markdown (currently supports only test files) files and converts them into HTML.
 - Applies a specified HTML template to the content files.
 - Outputs the generated HTML files to a specified directory.
 - Supports both Windows and Unix-like systems.